EvgenyUrbanovich/rsschool-cv/cv.md

  * ### **E-mail**: 2318421993q@gmail.com
  * ### **GitHub**: evgenyurbanovich
 # **Summary**
 #### I was born in the city of Novogrudok.
+Date of Birth: 17.02.1999.
 Graduated from university at 21.
 I work in my specialty, engineer.
 In the future I would like to become a developer.
 I am fond of sports at the amateur level.
 I like active rest and communication.
 # **Skills**
  * #### HTML ( Basic level)
  * #### CSS (Basic level)